 Long Options

-Long options are simply options that you paid for.
+Long options are any options, calls or puts that you pay for in order to acquire.
 When you purchase an option, payment is called a debit and you're considered to be long, as opposed to short options which are those option positions that you sold, or wrote, and for which you received cash (and termed a credit).

 Having long options in your portfolio does not by itself mean that you're betting that the underlying stock will go up.
 Recall, for example, that a long put increases in value as a stock declines.